Sunway Pyramid: Rail

 Sunway Lagoon Pedestrian Walkway that connect the BRT station to Sunway Pyramid Mall, Sunway Pyramid Hotel, Sunway Lagoon and Sunway Resort.

-The mall is connected to the Sunway Lagoon BRT station by a pedestrian bridge and is nearby Setia Jaya station or USJ 7 station.
+The mall is connected to the Sunway Lagoon BRT station by a pedestrian bridge.

 The mall and its surrounding areas were previously served by Sunway Monorail, which operated between the year 2000 until 2007.

 Car

 In 2007, a dedicated ramp from New Pantai Expressway to the mall's car park was constructed and is located in front of the mall.
 The intersection of the Kuala Lumpur–Port Klang highway Federal Route 2 and Damansara–Puchong Expressway lies nearby to the mall, along with an interchange with Shah Alam Expressway.
 The parking lot can accommodate 10,000 cars.
 The parking lot uses a ticketless and cashless parking system.

 Walkways

 In 2014, parts of the Sunway Monorail were modified into an extensive elevated walkway network with shade, now known as Canopy Walk.
 The Canopy Walk links the mall directly to most nearby landmarks, thus eliminating the need for pedestrians to cross the road or drive to get to places in the city.
 The western section of the Canopy Walk links the mall to Sunway University, Sunway Lagoon and Monash University Malaysia, as well as the SunU-Monash BRT station located in front of the university.
 Whereas the eastern section of the Canopy Walk, also known as the Eco Walk, links the mall to Sunway Pinnacle, Menara Sunway, Sunway Medical Centre and Sunway Geo Avenue, as well as the SunMed BRT station, which is also connected to Taylor's University via an additional 800-meter walkway completed in 2015.

-As of 2025, the southern section of the Canopy Walk (from Sunway University to Monash University) has completed upgrading works which further connects it to Sunway Square, a new project located in the Sunway South Quay, which will include an upcoming performing arts venue as well as an extension of Sunway University.
+In 2025, the southern section of the Canopy Walk (from Sunway University to Monash University) was upgraded, further connecting it to Sunway Square, a new project located in the Sunway South Quay, which includes several retail floors, two corporate towers, a bookstore and a performing arts venue as well as an extension of Sunway University.
 The Canopy Walk section from Sunway University to Sunway Square was upgraded with a new enclosed design and air-conditioning, making it wider and noticeably different as compared to the other sections of the walkway.

 The mall is also directly accessible from Sunway Pyramid Hotel and Sunway Resort Hotel via The Link, a retail and dining zone completed in 2022 which contains esteemed restaurant franchises such as Din Tai Fung and Haidilao Hot Pot (which replaced the area formerly occupied by Taste Enclave, a food court).
 The Link is also connected to the Sunway Lagoon Surf Beach entrance via a flight of escalators.